Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 Joseph as a blessing to his family

-Coming back to Egypt to explain themselves to Joseph, they told him they didn’t steal it, insisting they were honest men.
+Coming back to Egypt to explain themselves to Joseph, they told him that they didn’t steal it, insisting they were honest men.

-Later, Joseph asked them to bring with them their father.
+Having forgiven them, Joseph asked them to bring with them their father.
 And they did, along with his descendants.

 What a dramatic reunion!